kygx-legend/kygx-legend.github.com/_posts/2013-03-08-ros-middleware.md

 ---
 layout: post
 title: "ROS Middleware"
-description: "Notes of Learning and Using ROS, Added simple tutorials."
+summary: "Notes of Learning and Using ROS, Added simple tutorials."
-category:
+category: ROS
-tags: [ROS, Note, Tutorials]
 ---
 _All is at Ubuntu 12.04._